FlorianLoyns/FlorianLoyns/README.md

 I'm an interdisciplinary professional with a background in media sciences, pedagogy and intensive care nursing.
 Currently working as a nurse educator, focusing on simulation and innovative technologies in healthcare education.

 ## About Me
-I'm fascinated by the potential of simulation and digital tools to transform learning in healthcare.
-My goal is to bridge the theory–practice gap by combining perspectives from care, media and education to create meaningful and effective learning experiences.
+I am fascinated by the potential of simulation and digital tools to transform healthcare education.
+My goal is to bridge the gap between theory and practice by combining insights from healthcare, media, and education to design meaningful and effective learning experiences.